JohanJacobs/Utils/README.md

 # Utils
-Classes and tools used when programming
+Simple tools used when programming and exploring algorithms